Winter Street Reminders

 Winter Parking Restrictions

-The Winter Parking Ordinance is in effect from November 15 through April 15.
-This ordinance states it's unlawful to park your vehicle along any city street between 2-6 a.m.
-Also, during any snowfall event, all streets need to be cleared of vehicles for the purpose of snowplowing until all streets have been plowed.
+The Winter Parking Ordinance is in effect whenever a snow event is declared.
+This ordinance states it's unlawful to park your vehicle along any city street during any snowfall event.
+All streets need to be cleared of vehicles for the purpose of snowplowing until all streets have been plowed.
 The Wright County Sheriff's Office will rigorously enforce this ordinance, and your vehicle may be towed without warning at your expense!

 Every year before the snow flies, it's a good idea to take a look at your mailboxes and posts.
 Check for obvious damage such as cracked boards or posts, missing screws, etc., but also look below ground level to make sure your post is still in good condition.
 A rotted post will not stand up to a Minnesota winter, and repairs are more difficult after the ground has frozen.
 In addition, the Public Works Department cannot be responsible for mailboxes knocked down as a result of snow thrown off a plow onto a weak post.
 Visit the Mailbox Damage by Snowplow page for more information.